PerceptionIntelligenceLab/GastroVision-Challenge/README.md

 We use the **GastroVision** dataset (endoscopic images).
 For this course project:

-- The dataset and splits are provided via the course / challenge website:
+- The dataset and splits are provided via the course/challenge website:
   🔗 **Dataset link:**
   `https://perceptionintelligencelab.github.io/GastroVision-Challenge/#dataset`
 - Training and validation sets are labeled.